British soul singer Amy Winehouse was just 27 years old when she died of alcohol poisoning in her London home in 2011.

 Meanwhile, her once-bright star appeared to be fading.
 She canceled show after show — including a highly-anticipated Coachella performance.
 By 2011, she was hardly working at all.
 And when she did get on stage, she could barely perform without slurring or falling down.

-The Death Of Amy Winehouse
+The Last Days And Tragic Death Of Amy Winehouse

 Just one month before Amy Winehouse’s death in 2011, she kicked off what was supposed to be her comeback tour with a performance in Belgrade, Serbia.
 But it was a total disaster.

 Clearly intoxicated, Winehouse couldn’t remember the words to her songs or even what city she was in.
 Before long, the audience of 20,000 people was “booing louder than the music” — and she was forced offstage.
 No one knew it then, but it was the last show she would ever perform.

 In the meantime, Winehouse’s doctor, Christina Romete, had been trying to get her into psychological therapy for months.

 But according to Romete, Winehouse was “opposed to any sort of psychological therapy.”
 So Romete focused on her physical health and prescribed her Librium to handle alcohol withdrawal and anxiety.